amazon-archives/aws-mobile-simple-video-transcoding/README.md

 Click the '+' button to capture a video file to upload.
 This will upload the file to the 'userfiles' Amazon S3 bucket.
 It will trigger the AWS Lambda function that creates a job in Amazon Elastic Transcoder.
 The lambda function will also create a new record in the content index file (content/index.json) in your 'hosting' Amazon S3 bucket.
 The app will read the new index file and play the new video file after it has been transcoded to HLS (HTTP Live Streaming) format.

+Alternatively, you can use the generated 'upload.sh' script to upload a video file to your 'userfiles' S3 bucket like this...

+    ./upload.sh example-video.mp4

 ## Talk to Us

 * [AWS Mobile Developer Forum - https://forums.aws.amazon.com/forum.jspa?forumID=88](https://forums.aws.amazon.com/forum.jspa?forumID=88)